rickoff/Tes3mp-0.8.x/README.md

 - DailyReward : gives daily login rewards

 - CriminalScript : script that references players following their bounty, allows to recover a bounty in pvp, sends the criminal to prison for a time

+- MarketPlace : Hotel for item sale between players with menu, gold is sent to sellers even offline